-In characterizing simple cells as spatiotemporal linear neurons, we have neglected an important (retinal) nonlinearity: light adaptation (Shapley and Enroth-Cugell, 1984).
-We can, however, safely ignore light adaptation by restricting our choice of visual stimuli to luminance distributions l(x, y, t) that modulate (transiently) about a fixed mean/background luminance $\bar{l}$ .
+In characterizing simple cells as spatiotemporal linear neurons, we have neglected an important nonlinearity: light adaptation in the retina (Shapley and Enroth-Cugell, 1984).
+We can, however, safely ignore light adaptation by restricting our choice of visual stimuli to luminance distributions l(x,y,t) that modulate (transiently) about a fixed mean/background luminance m.
 Examples are drifting grating patterns and drifting or briefly flashed bars that are either brighter or darker than the mean.
-In these conditions the retina can be considered to be in a fixed state of adaptation, and its output is proportional to the "local contrast" $I(x, y, t) = [l(x, y, t) - \bar{l}]/\bar{l}$ of the stimulus (Shapley and Enroth-Cugell, 1984).
+In these conditions the retina can be considered to be in a fixed state of adaptation, and its output is proportional to the "local contrast" I(x,y,t) = [l(x,y,t)-m]/m of the stimulus (Shapley and Enroth-Cugell, 1984).